andreasvarga/FaultDetectionTools.jl/docs/src/MDbasics.md

 dimension $q_i$ of the residual vector component $r^{(i)}(t)$ can be chosen always one, but occasionally values $q_i > 1$ may provide better sensitivity to model mismatches.

 For decision making, an $N$-dimensional  evaluation vector $\theta$ is employed, whose $i$-th component $\theta_i$ usually represents an approximation of  $\|r^{(i)}\|_2$, the $\mathcal{L}_2$- or $\ell_2$-norm of $r^{(i)}$.
 Then, an $N$-dimensional decision vector $\iota$  is built, whose $i$-th component is set to 0 if $\theta_i \leq \tau_i$ and 1 otherwise, where $\tau_i$ is a suitable threshold.
 The $j$-th model is _detected_ if $\iota_j =0$ and $\iota_i =1$ for all $i \not = j$.
 It follows that model detection can be interpreted as a particular type of week fault isolation with $N$ signature vectors, where the $N$-dimensional $j$-th signature vector has all elements set to one, excepting the $j$-th entry which is set to zero.
-An alternative decision scheme can also be devised if $\theta_i$ is associated with a distance function from the current model to the $i$-th model.
+An alternative decision scheme relevant for addressing multiple-model based adaptive control prooblems can also be devised if $\theta_i$ is associated with a distance function from the current model to the $i$-th model.
 In this case, if $j$ is the index of least component of $\theta$, then setting $\iota_j =0$ and $\iota_i =1$ for all $i \not = j$, the above decision scheme selects that model $j$ which best fits with the current model characterized by the measured input and output data.
+Moreover, to reduce the real-time computational burden, it is occasionally possible to use a number of filters $M$, with $M \ll N$.
+For example, a single filter (i.e., $M = 1$) can be sufficient to perform model detection provided the ranges of values of $\theta_1$ for a selected class of persistent test signals correctly reflect the distances from the current model to the first component model.

 Assuming $y(t) = y^{(j)}(t)$, the residual signal component $r^{(i)}(t)$ generally depends on all system inputs $u(t)$, $d^{(j)}(t)$ and $w^{(j)}(t)$
 via the system output $y^{(j)}(t)$.
 The _internal form_ of the $i$-th filter driven by the $j$-th model is obtained by replacing ${\mathbf{y}}(\lambda)$ with